When working with brands, I’m constantly surprised at how few of them have a style guide they can share with us.

 Having a style guide set up for each client helps us avoid figuring out fonts by using the inspect element on our browser.

-As you can see, our style guide is not at all complicated.
+As you can see, my style guide is not at all complicated.

 In fact, it’s very simple.